 Q. Is it legal to use an electronic device while stopped in traffic or at a traffic signal?

 A. No. Under section 214.2, a person must not use an electronic device while driving or operating a motor vehicle, which includes talking, texting and emailing.
 Drivers stopped in traffic or at a traffic light are still considered to be operating a motor vehicle and included in the definition of "driving."
-A ticket will cost you $368.00 and four points, for a total of $543.00.
+Your first ticket will cost you $368.00 and four points, for a total of $543.00.
 Your second offence within 12 months will cost you $368.00 and eight points, for a total of $888.00.
 Subsequent tickets in the same year will continue to increase and could go as high as $24,000.

 Q. Is it legal for a pedestrian to enter a crosswalk at an intersection when the pedestrian traffic signal is displaying a flashing raised hand?
 What if the hand signal is not flashing?